hukkin/netherbus-docker/README.md

    ```console
    openssl rand -hex 32 | tr -d "\n" > "jwtsecret.txt"
    ```
+1. Create a secret for the keymanager API and save it in `keymanagersecret.txt`.
+You can use the `openssl` invocation above.
 1. If you are a validator, create a folder named `validator_keys` and place your validator keystores in the folder.
 Add keystore encryption key to `.env`.
 1. `./start.sh`